shreyasrajesh0308/chiller_vision/object_detection_dataset_tut.md

 ```

-Once installed run the software the GUI will open, point to the directory containing the train and valid datasets.
+1. Once installed run the software the GUI will open, point to the directory containing the train and valid datasets.

-Open the train dataset and open start with the first image.
+2. Open the train dataset and open start with the first image.

-Click on the PascalVOC button to change to YOLO format.

-Use the create \nReactBox to draw a tightly fit box around each object.
+3. Use the create \nReactBox to draw a tightly fit box around each object.
 Enter the correct label name after drawing the box and click save.

-This will each of the bounding boxes as xml files with the same name as the corresponding image.
+4. This will each of the bounding boxes as xml files with the same name as the corresponding image.

-Repeat the process for all the images.
+5. Repeat the process for all the images.